Upward planar drawings with two slopes: Variable embedding

-\begin{theorem} Let $G$ be an upward plane single-source digraph with maximum in- and outdegree at most two.
-Then $G$ admits an upward planar 2-slope drawing if and only if, for every bad edge $(u, v)$ in the current upward planar embedding of $G$, there is a split pair $\set{w, u}$ such that $w$ precedes $u$ and where exactly the two outgoing edges of $w$ are in the split component of $\set{w, u}$ that does not contain $v$. \end{theorem} \begin{proof} If $G$ contains no bad edge with its current embedding, then \cref{clm:plane} gives us that $G$ admits an upward planar 2-slope drawing.
-Otherwise, let $e = (u, v)$ be a bad edge with respect to a face $f$.
-By \cref{clm:singleSource:outerFace}, $f$ is not the outer face and thus $e$ not a bridge.
-Let $e_u$ be the second outgoing edge of $u$ and $e_v$ the second incoming edge of~$v$.
-Note that $e_v$ and $e_u$ are also on the boundary of $f$.
-Let $f'$ be the second face with $e$ on its boundary.
-Without loss of generality, assume $f'$ is to the left and $f$ to the right of $e$.
+\begin{lemma} Let $G$ be an upward plane single-source digraph with maximum in- and outdegree at most two and with bad edges $\set{e_1, e_2, \ldots, e_k}$.
+Let~$e_1$ be a bad edge with respect to face~$f$.
+Deciding whether~$G$ admits an upward planar embedding with bad edges~$\set{e_2, \ldots, e_k}$ can be done in~$\Oh(\abs{f})$ time. \end{lemma} \begin{proof} Let~$e_1 = e = (u, v)$, let~$e_u$ be the second outgoing edge of~$u$, and let~$e_v$ be the second incoming edge of~$v$.
+Note that~$e_v$ and~$e_u$ are also on the boundary of~$f$ and that by \cref{clm:singleSource:outerFace},~$f$ is not the outer face.
+We claim that~$e$ cannot be a bridge.
+Assume otherwise and let~$G_u$ and~$G_v$ be the components of~$G \setminus \set{e}$ that contain~$u$ and~$v$, respectively.
+Note that both~$G_u$ and~$G_v$ have a source each and~$v$ cannot be the source of~$G_v$.
+This implies that~$G$ has two sources, which is a contradiction to~$G$ being a single-source digraph.
+Let~$f'$ be the second face with~$e$ on its boundary, which exists since~$e$ is not a bridge.
+Without loss of generality, assume that~$f'$ is to the left and~$f$ to the right of~$e$.

-Suppose there exists a vertex $w$ that precedes $u$ in $G$ and that forms a split pair with~$u$.
-If there are multiple choices for $w$, pick the one closest to $u$.
-Note that by this choice, $w$ cannot be a source.
-Let $G'$ be the split component of $G$ with respect to $\set{w, u}$ that does not contain $v$.
-This is not a single edge since $w$ precedes $u$.
-Furthermore, by picking $w$ closest to $u$, we know that at least two incident edges of~$w$ are in $G'$.

-Suppose that only the two outgoing edges of $w$ lie inside $G'$.
-We now flip $G'$ as shown in \cref{fig:singleSource} (a), that is, we reverse the order of incoming and outgoing edges for any vertex in $G'$.
-Note that we only reverse the order for the outgoing edges of $w$.
-As a result, we get that $e$ is no longer a bad edge.
-The flip cannot introduce a new bade edge, since $w$ is not a sink or source of $f$ or $f'$.

-Suppose that an incoming edge of $w$ lies inside of $G'$.
-This implies that $G'$ contains a source $s$.
-Since $s$ is the only source of $G$ and $f$ not the outer face, we know that $f'$ is thus the outer face.
-Therefore, all incoming edges of $w$ have to lie in $G'$.
-Since $w$ precedes $u$ and $f$ is to the right of $e$, the left outgoing edge of $w$ lies in $G'$.
-This case is illustrated in \cref{fig:singleSource}~(b).
-We see that $G'$ cannot be flipped and hence $e$ remains a bad edge in any upward planar embedding of $G$.
-The relation of $G'$ and the edges of $w$ is similar when $w$ exists but does not precede $u$.
-Furthermore, since all incoming edges of $w$ lie inside of $G'$ but $w$ was picked closest to $u$, there is no other vertex forming a split pair with $u$ that also precedes $u$.

-If $u$ is not part of a split pair (as in \cref{fig:singleSource} (c)), then the triconnectedness implies that $e_v$, $e$, and $e_u$ always lie on the boundary of the same face and, hence, that $e$ is a bad edge.

-We conclude that if a flip is possible for every bad edge as shown in \cref{fig:singleSource} (a), then the embedding can be changed until no bad edge remains. \end{proof}